Form I-9 Employee ID Verification Agent

-Any request, information or payment received from employee, shall be deemed as received from the employer, with the new employee acting as an agent, on behalf of employer.
+Any request, information or payment received from the employee, shall be deemed as received from the employer, with the new employee acting as an agent, on behalf of the employer.
 Payment received shall be evidence of employer and employee review and acceptance of services rendered.
-(See Form I-9, and Form I-9 Instructions, revised 2016-11)
+(See Form I-9, and Form I-9 Instructions, check form expiration date)

 No Notarization Required

-Please Note: Form I-9 does not require notarization and there is no procedure described for notarization in the USCIS Form I-9 Employer Handbook M-274.
-A notary may not sign the Form I-9 or other form and then notarize his/her own signature on the same document.
+Please Note: If you are looking for a Colorado Springs I-9 notary to notarize your form, it does not require notarization and there is no procedure described for notarization in the USCIS Form I-9 Employer Handbook M-274 (updated 04/27/2020).
+A notary is disqualified by law and may not sign the Form I-9 or other form and then notarize his/her own signature on the same document.

 A notary stamp or seal may only be applied when a lawful notarial act is performed, not as evidence of notary status.
 A notary acts as a public official on behalf of the state government, not as your private agent.

 For Form I-9 verification, you may designate someone to act as your agent or authorized representative.
 A person who is a notary is often used because they are considered trustworthy and are familiar with checking identification, not because notarization is needed.

 USCIS.gov instructions: When acting as an authorized representative for the employer, to perform ID verification, the notary should not provide a notary seal on Form I-9, nor use the title of notary public.